 - Coconut milk.
 Use up to a cup of coconut milk if your choo chee sauce gets too thick too quickly.
 Light coconut milk is not recommended for this recipe.

 - Sugar.
-You can use palm, white, brown, or coconut sugar to season the creamy coconut sauce.
+You can season the creamy coconut sauce using palm, white, brown, or coconut sugar.
 Traditionally, palm sugar is used for most Thai dishes, but any sweetener will work.
 I used brown sugar for this recipe.

 - Fish sauce.
 Soy sauce can work as a substitute, or a little salt will work, too, for the salty taste.